Humantay Lake Full Day Hike from Cusco

 Who specifically benefits from this tour:

 (1) Photography enthusiasts.
-Humantay Lake is one of the most photographed landscapes in Peru for genuine reason — the combination of intense turquoise water, vertical glacial walls, hanging ice, and the perfectly still mirror surface creates a unique visual experience.
+Humantay Lake is one of the most photographed landscapes in Peru for a genuine reason — the combination of intense turquoise water, vertical glacial walls, hanging ice, and the perfectly still mirror surface creates a unique visual experience.
 The standard hike timing puts you at the lake around 10:30 AM when direct light produces the most vivid color and clearest reflections.

 (2) Travelers who want the Salkantay experience without 4 days of trekking.
 Humantay Lake is Day 1 of the famous Salkantay Trek to Machu Picchu — the most popular alternative to the Inca Trail.
 The trailhead at Soraypampa is the same starting point.
 If you want the most spectacular section of the Salkantay route in a single day, this tour delivers it.
 For travelers who DO want the full multi-day experience, our Salkantay Trek 4 Days includes Humantay on Day 1 plus the journey to Machu Picchu.